Skip to main content

 int32_t hgsdk_stop(void);

-Returns 0 if function call was successful, otherwise returns negative error code.
+0 on success; otherwise a negative error code.

 Remarks